-A. When appropriate, the spillway design flood requirement may be reduced by the Board in accordance with this section.

-- B. Prior to qualifying for a spillway design flood reduction, certain maintenance conditions must be adequately addressed including, but not limited to, the following: - 1.
+- A. When appropriate, the spillway design flood requirement may be reduced by the Board in accordance with this section. - B. Prior to qualifying for a spillway design flood reduction, certain maintenance conditions must be adequately addressed including, but not limited to, the following: - 1.
 Operation and maintenance is determined by the Director to be satisfactory and up to date; - 2.
 The impounding structure is not in need of other alteration related to the integrity of the structure; - 3.
 Emergency Action Plan requirements set out in 4 VAC50-20-175 or Emergency Preparedness requirements set out in 4VAC50-20-177 have been satisfied; - 4.
-Reporting Inspection report requirements have been met and are considered satisfactory by the Director; - 5.
+Inspection report requirements have been met and are considered satisfactory by the Director; - 5.
 The applicant demonstrates in accordance with the current design procedures and references of 4VAC50-20-320 to the satisfaction of the Board that the impounding structure as designed, constructed, operated and maintained does not pose an unreasonable hazard to life and property; - 6.
-The owner satisfies all special requirements imposed by the Board: and - 7.
-Certification by the owner that these conditions will continue to be met. - C. After meeting the criteria set out in 4VAC50-20-52B, the owner's engineer may proceed with evaluating the an incremental damage analysis.
-Once the owner's engineer has determined the required spillway design flood through application of Table 1, further analysis may be performed to evaluate the limiting flood condition for incremental damages assessment.
+The owner satisfies all special requirements imposed by the Board; and - 7.
+Certification by the owner that these conditions will continue to be met. - C. After meeting the criteria set out in 4VAC50-20-52B, the owner's engineer may proceed with an incremental damage analysis.
+Once the owner's engineer has determined the required spillway design flood through application of Table 1, further analysis may be performed to evaluate the limiting flood condition for incremental damages.
 This assessment may be used to lower the spillway design flood.
-Allowable reductions are set out in subsection D, however, in no situation shall be the reduction be less than the level at which the incremental increase in water surface elevation downstream due to failure of a dam is no longer considered to present an unacceptable additional downstream threat.
-The spillway design flood requirement may be reduced to the spillway discharge at which dam failure will not significantly increase the downstream threat existing just prior to dam failure.
+In no situation shall the allowable reduction be less than the level at which the incremental increase in water surface elevation downstream due to failure of a dam is no longer considered to present an unacceptable additional downstream threat.
 This engineering analysis will need to present water surface elevations at each structure that may be impacted downstream of the dam.
-Water depths greater than two feet and overbank flow velocities greater than three feet per second shall be used to define conditions for unacceptable additional downstream threat determine impacts to persons or property.
-Water depth changes less than two feet and overbank flow velocities less than three feet per second may be considered as ineffective to structures downstream of the dam. - D. Allowable reductions are as follows: - 1.
-For High Hazard Potential impounding structures, the spillway design flood shall not be less than .50 PMF. - 2.
-For Large Significant Hazard Potential impounding structures, the spillway design flood shall not be less than .50 PMF.
-For Small Significant Hazard Potential impounding structures, the spillway design flood shall not be less than 100 YR. - 2.
-For Large Low Hazard Potential dams, the spillway design flood shall not be less than 100 YR.
-For Small Low Potential Hazard impounding structures, the spillway design flood shall not be less than 50 YR. - D. The spillway design flood shall not be reduced below the minimum threshold values as determined by Table 1.
+Water depths greater than two feet and overbank flow velocities greater than three feet per second shall be used to define conditions for unacceptable additional downstream threat to persons or property. - D. The spillway design flood shall not be reduced below the minimum threshold values as determined by Table 1.